“I'll take your hand when thunder roars

 I knew he had something to do with the urgency in which I talked to my daughter two months ago.

-I knew he had something to do with the two words that continually ground me in the current moment and provide a life-enhancing goal for 2018: Tether yourself.
+I knew he had something to do with the two words that continually ground me in the current moment and provide a life-enhancing goal for the New Year: Tether yourself.

 Whenever I sat with my father-in-law on those final days, I’d always reached for his hand.
 He’d always squeeze it tightly.